blue-forest/kiwi-bundle-react/README.md

 ## Init
 Before launching your application you will need to create some initial files in your `./src` directory

-In the [demo directory](./demo) we have written an overview of how to use the different capabilities of the Kiwi Bundle React through simple examples that speak for themselves
+In the [demo directory](./demo) we have written an overview of how to use the main Kiwi Bundle React capabilities through simple examples

 You can find an online version of the result right here : https://kiwi-bundle-react.demo.blueforest.cc